Take a trip Czech Republic

 • Hluboká Castle

-Hluboká Castle is considered the most beautiful in Czech Republic and is located 15 kilometers from České Budějovice, the capital of South Bohemia.
-Its construction dates back to the 13th century, but it wasn’t until the 19th century that Count Jan Adolf II Schwarzenberg and his wife Eleanor, inspired by the royal residence in Winsdor, decided to begin gigantic works to give the building its neo-Gothic style.
-It now has a majestic appeal with its white color, eleven towers and battlements.
-The visit is even more interesting if it is led by a Czech tour guide, who will tell you the history of this place by going from room to room: there are more than 140 of them, all furnished with refinement and tastefully decorated (tapestries, paintings, furniture, or earthenware plates).
-The largest rooms in the castle are the library and the winter garden.
-Conclude your visit by exploring the English garden that surrounds the premises.
+Hluboká Castle is considered the most beautiful in the Czech Republic and is located just 15 kilometers from České Budějovice, the capital of South Bohemia.
+Its construction dates back to the 13th century, but it wasn’t until the 19th century that Count Jan Adolf II of Schwarzenberg and his wife Eleonore, inspired by Windsor Castle, undertook massive renovations to give the building its neo-Gothic style.

 • Karlovy Vary